-This recipe came from my Aunt B as Raspberry Almond Thumbprints-one of our favourite all time cookies.
+This recipe came from my Aunt B as Raspberry Almond Thumbprints-one of our favorite all time cookies.
 In fact, we served these as part of a cream tea for our wedding reception.

 They are a delightful combination of short bread cookie with the almond playing a nice offset against the sweet-tartness of the jam center.
 As I made them for a treat this holiday I came across a jar of B’s homemade blackberry jam in the pantry.
 (She’s a lovely friend to have- always sharing the bounty of her kitchen!)
 So I thought I would try a variation.
 I’m glad I did because I think that these are just as good and the contrast is beautiful too.